AhmedMoalla/bfjit/README.md

 ```

 ## TODO
-- [ ] Compile brainfuck programs into executables
+- [ ] Compile brainfuck programs into executables (maybe use qbe or llvm)
 - [ ] Add option to output C
 - [ ] Add option to output Java bytecode
 - [ ] Make the memory grow automatically in JIT mode